AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement.md

 localnav: what-we-do
 ---

-Responsibility for some government ICT procurement moved from the Department of Finance to the Digital Transformation Agency in May 2017.
+Responsibility for some whole of government ICT procurement moved from the Department of Finance to the Digital Transformation Agency in May 2017.
 This move gives the DTA greater strategic oversight of ICT procurement across government.

-Our role is to set up and oversee arrangements to purchase some of the ICT products and services the government needs.
+Our role is to set up and oversee arrangements to purchase some of the ICT products and services to satisfy whole of government needs.
 We also provide advice and guidance to government agencies about how to develop sound ICT contracts.

 ## Coordinated procurement